hyeonpark-5/Computer_Vision_Mentoring/Image editor/README.md

 2. run this program and copy and paste address
 ![Google - Chrome 2022-02-03 18-53-27_1_1](https://user-images.githubusercontent.com/67797025/152320721-2cc0dcd4-bb25-4969-b5a3-06d8b6f12724.gif)
 3. save the image (please change the name image.jpg)
    Sometimes, when editing a picture in the editor, an error appears that the image has not been saved.
-In that case, please open the window again.
+In that case, please open the new window again.
 Then it'll be solved.

    ![HOMEPAGE - Chrome 2022-02-03 19-47-45_1_1](https://user-images.githubusercontent.com/67797025/152328695-b87f9a24-6b50-4cdd-8fd7-a7dc8e11a927.gif)